 When you store your furniture and other items with us at Elite Container Storage, you can rest assured that our fully insulated storage containers will keep your possessions safe 24 hours a day, 7 days a week.
 However there are a few things to keep in mind when preparing your goods to be loaded into our storage containers.
 Below we've listed the most important things to remember when moving your items into our storage sheds.
 By following these tips and tricks you'll minimise the amount of storage space required and ensure that you avoid damaging your goods

-- You should always empty any furniture such as wardrobes & drawers before moving them.
+You should always empty any furniture such as wardrobes & drawers before moving them.
 The added weight of your possessions can damage them in transit.
-You can then refill them once they’re safely stored at our Gold Coast Storage facility to save on space.
+You can then refill them once they’re safely stored at one of our facilities to save on space.

 Glass and Breakables Storage